chenoly/Deep-Robust-Reversible-Watermark/README.md

 This repository contains the official implementation of **Deep Robust Reversible Watermarking (DRRW)**, a robust and cover-recoverable invisible image watermarking method.
 DRRW enables perfect reconstruction of the original cover image in lossless channels and robust watermark extraction in lossy channels.

-DRRW leverages an **Integer Discrete Invertible Watermark Network (IDIWN)** to achieve lossless and invertible mapping between cover-watermark pairs and stego images.
+DRRW leverages an **Integer Discrete Invertible Watermark Network (ID-IWN)** to achieve lossless and invertible mapping between cover-watermark pairs and stego images.
 It addresses the trade-off between robustness and reversibility in traditional robust reversible watermarking methods, offering significant improvements in robustness, visual quality, and computational efficiency.

 Key features:
 - **Robustness**: Enhanced against distortions through an Encoder-Noise Layer-Decoder framework.